1906–07 Northern Rugby Football Union season: Season summary

 Halifax won their second Championship in this season and Warrington their second Challenge Cup in three years.

 This season also saw the introduction of the Championship Play-offs at the end of the season.
 Similar to the current Grand Final system in today's Super League, it involved the top four clubs playing in two semi finals (1v4, 2v3) and then a final with the winners being declared champions.
 This system was used until 1961-62.

 Liverpool City joined, but Brighouse Rangers, Castleford, Millom, Morecambe, and Normanton withdrew, reducing the competition to 27 teams.
 Pontefract resigned from the league and folded after 8 matches, and their record was expunged (8P 3W 5L 63PF 154PA).

 Liverpool City became the first of only six teams to record no wins in a league season.
 Three of the others were in wartime leagues.

 Bradford had been playing at the Park Avenue ground until this year.
 A decision by the Park Avenue Directors to form a professional association football (soccer) club forced Bradford rugby club to reform and relocate at Greenfield Stadium later adding "Northern" to their name.

 There was no county league competition this season.
-Broughton Rangers beat Warrington 15–6 to win the Lancashire Cup, and Bradford F.C. beat Hull Kingston Rovers 8–5 to win the Yorkshire County Cup.